cran/GABB/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of GABB package is to help the casual R users to perform and synthesize RDA and PCA analyses, from data set preparation to graphic visualization.
+The GABB package is designed to assist casual R users in conducting and synthesizing RDA (Redundancy Analysis) and PCA (Principal Component Analysis) analyses.
+This encompasses everything from preparing datasets to generating visualizations.

-Ppackage GABB do not "re invent the wheel".
-Main inputs must be RDA and PCA objetcs created with vegan and FactoMiner respective packages.
+GABB does not attempt to 'reinvent the wheel.'
+It requires main inputs to be RDA and PCA objects, which should be created using the 'vegan' and 'FactoMineR' packages, respectively.

-For RDA : the package GABB goal is to check of data conformity for RDA and the facilitate the displaying/saving of RDA outputs.
+For RDA, GABB aims to verify data conformity with RDA requirements and to simplify the process of displaying and saving RDA outputs.

-For PCA : the package GABB goal is to facilitate and enhance the PCA graphic construction and display of individual/variable projections.
-Graphics relies on ggplot2, ggplotify, ggforce and ggpubr packages.
-Created GABB plots are saved as grob/ggplot objects, so, users can modify them with classic ggplot2 options.
+For PCA, the package focuses on streamlining and enhancing the graphical representation of PCA, particularly in the projection of individuals and variables.

+Graphical outputs are based on the 'ggplot2', 'ggplotify', 'ggforce', and 'ggpubr' packages.
+Plots created with GABB are saved as 'grob' or 'ggplot' objects, allowing users to further customize them using standard 'ggplot2' functions.

 ## Installation